-Kyle Hartung, EdD, is director of Pathways to Prosperity at JFF.
+Kyle Hartung, EdD, is an associate vice president at JFF.
 In this capacity, he leads bodies of work focused on the design, implementation, and innovation of grades 9–14+ pathways ecosystems and regional and state policies supporting the transition of credentialed young people into the labor market.

 Kyle has 20 years of experience as a teacher, leader, consultant, and researcher in public K–12 and higher education settings, where he has worked to advance innovations in education.
 His areas of expertise include deeper learning, college and career readiness, performance- and competency-based assessment, workplace learning, project- and problem-based pedagogy, school design/redesign, adult learning, and mixed-methods research.
 Prior to joining JFF, Kyle most recently worked as a researcher with Learning Innovations Laboratory at Harvard’s Project Zero and as a consultant for Envision Learning Partners.